2007 Pattaya Women's Open

-The 2007 Pattaya Women's Open was a tennis tournament played on hard courts.
+The 2007 Pattaya Women's Open was a women's tennis tournament played on outdoor hard courts.
 It was the 16th edition of the PTT Pattaya Open, and was part of the WTA Tier IV tournaments of the 2007 WTA Tour.
 It was held in Pattaya, Thailand, from 5 February through 12 February 2007.
+Unseeded Sybille Bammer won the singles title.